 Own-or-rent decisions are well applicable to the analytics domain: businesses need to choose whether to opt for building their in-house data analytics solutions or outsource the service.
-The global market for the latter is expected to grow annually by 22%.
+As the global market for the latter is expected to grow annually by 22%, I suggest you have a closer look at data analytics outsourcing.

 Two examples to envisage the service

 Imagine an FMCG manufacturer suffering from unstable sales performance but unable to either run diagnostic analytics to identify what triggers poor performance or make accurate sales forecasts.
-At the moment, the manufacturer has neither time nor budget to grow their in-house data analytics team, therefore, they turn to analytics outsourcing in hope for fast insights.
+At the moment, the manufacturer has neither time nor budget to grow their in-house data analytics team, so they turn to analytics outsourcing, hoping for fast insights.

 Another example demonstrates big data outsourcing.
 Think of an online entertainment provider having hundreds of thousands of visitors daily who search for the songs, the singers and the playlists they like.
 Meanwhile, the provider collects tons of data about their visitors – the day and time they visited, searches they made, singers they listened to, songs they liked and disliked, playlists they created, and a plethora of other data.

-Despite the opportunity to benefit from fast insights, companies should understand that data analytics outsourcing mostly requires long-term cooperation (typically, 2+ years) and a monthly subscription fee.
+Let me make it clear, to benefit from fast insights with data analytics outsourcing, you should be ready for long-term cooperation (typically, 2+ years) and a monthly subscription fee.
 A subscription fee covers data preparation and management activities, as well as the agreed number of regular and ad hoc reports.

-An alternative approach – an in-house solution – would require the costs of the solution’s design, implementation and support, the costs of hardware or cloud subscriptions and software licenses, and the costs of keeping an in-house analytical team.
+And what concerns an alternative approach to data analytics, an in-house solution would require the costs of the solution’s design, implementation and support, the costs of hardware or cloud subscriptions and software licenses, and the costs of keeping an in-house analytical team.

 A ready-to-run service

-Contract signing and service deployment by a vendor usually takes from 6 to 8 weeks.
-After this time, you get access to the batch of agreed reports and begin to get the value out of your data.
+Contract signing and service deployment by a vendor, which usually takes from 6 to 8 weeks, is the only thing that keeps you from getting access to the batch of agreed reports and getting the value out of your data.
 For comparison, the design and implementation of an in-house BI solution that would enable the same reporting can take from 6 to 8 months.

 Industry-specific best practices

 A professional outsourcing partner elicits your requirements for reporting and brings in industry-specific best practices.
-For example, they can consult you on what additional key performance indicators (KPIs) you can track to get a clear view of your business, what reports will bring more insights, and what data sources should be used to create such insightful reports.
+For example, at ScienceSoft, when working with clients, we provide detailed consultations on what kind of reports will bring more insights, what data sources should be used to create such insightful reports and much more.

 Technology and process expertise